loutfouz/skencil-c/README.md

 skencil-c
 =========

 Skencil-C is the version of Skencil which allows cloning.
-This was my master's thesis.
+This was my Master's thesis.